AlexisNo/pebo/README.md

 Inside Mario async action addTomatoes()         // The log of addTomatoes() appears because Pebo is using Promises to execute asynchronous functions sequentially
 Inside Mario action addBasil()

-After emitting                                  // We retrieved the margherita with all its ingredients as soon as it's ready
+After emitting                                  // We retrieved the margherita with all its ingredients as soon as it is ready
   -Ingredients: - mozzarella - tomato - basil   // We even have the correct string of ingredients because modifications have been copied for each successive action
   -["mozzarella","tomatoes","basil"]
 ```